How Good Is The Camera? IEEE 4001™ Gives Answers

 Addressing a long-standing community need

-Many standards exist for characterizing various aspects of camera performance.
-However, there has been no widely agreed way to specify all major aspects of performance to enable prediction of performance for a complete camera including optics.
-The EMVA 1288 standard provides a good framework for characterizing image sensors, but does not cover characterization of a complete camera.
+Camera specifications have traditionally been inadequate for prediction of actual application performance.
+Also, metadata provided with images often do not give complete information about the imprint left by the camera on the image data.
+There has been no widely agreed way to specify all major aspects of performance for a complete camera including optics.
 This gap has persisted even in the highly technical field of hyperspectral imaging, where the community has recognized that there is a need to improve the way cameras are specified.

 Formal scope and extended usability.